Back to previous page

 • Misty Creek lookout Enjoy scenic views from Misty Creek lookout over Guy Fawkes River Gorge, near Coffs Harbour, and Chaelundi campground.

 • Upper Falls loop walk With stunning waterfall views, the 360m accessible Upper Falls loop walk is ideal for walking with children.
-It’s a great way to explore the rugged wilderness of Guy Fawkes River National Park in Ebor...
+It’s a great way to explore the rugged landscapes of Guy Fawkes River National Park in Ebor...

 Plants and animals protected in this park